Overview of sink types

 —a string containing a Base64 representation of a PNG image.
 This image is a visualization of all selected trajectories of the corresponding category over a transparent background.category

 —a string denoting a category whose trajectories are rendered in the corresponding image.
-The possible values and the corresponding rendered color are:unknown
+The possible values and the corresponding rendered color are:car

 —#7CFF2E